abdul-samad511/PDC-Project/PDC-Chp5/README.md

-Parallel and Distributed Computing – Chapter 5
+Parallel and Distributed Computing – Chp 5

 Prepared By: Abdul Samad